pelinquin/u/README.md

 Or use it as a Web service...for [instance](https://193.84.73.209/u?about).
-For your convenience, the [u.pdf](https://github.com/pelinquin/u/blob/master/u.pdf?raw=true) file is also commited.
+For your convenience, the [u.pdf](https://github.com/pelinquin/u/blob/master/u.pdf?raw=true) and [beamer_u.pdf](https://github.com/pelinquin/u/blob/master/beamer_u.pdf?raw=true) files are also commited.

 Enjoy!